Detained Hong Kong media tycoon Jimmy Lai denies foreign collusion

-Detained Hong Kong media tycoon Jimmy Lai testified on Wednesday for the first time in his trial on charges of “conspiracy to collude with foreign forces”, telling a court he and his now-defunct newspaper had always stood for freedom.
+Detained Hong Kong media tycoon Jimmy Lai denied on Wednesday a charge of colluding with foreign forces, telling a court in his first testimony that he and his now-defunct newspaper had simply stood for freedom.

 Lai, 76, is facing charges under the 2020 National Security Law that Beijing imposed on the former British colony a year after it was rocked by anti-government protests.
 He faces life imprisonment.